 #6 Make a Statement

 Just make sure it’s your statement.
 Think of your conference room as an extension of your brand.
 Integrated marketing is all about creating a unified and seamless experience when interacting with your brand – and that includes your conference room.

-Your conference room technology facilitates seeing, hearing and collaborating efficiently.
+Your conference room technology facilitates seeing, hearing, and collaborating efficiently.
 Integrating that tech into the room design kicks things up a notch.
 It’s a trend that’s going gangbusters.
-A chief concern is concealing the masses of wires that accompany tech.
+A chief concern is concealing the masses of wires that often accompany tech.